 While we were standing there in formation, Chief Bittner leaned into me and whispered: “Rich, do you see how sad everyone is?”
 My voice strained and crackled a “Yes” as tears rolled down my cheeks.
 Then he whispered something I will never forget for so long as I live.
 “It’s our job to make sure this never happens in Springfield and Lakemore.”

-I had attended a funeral for four men I did not know who died fighting a structure fire in a town I’d never been to.
+I had attended a funeral for four men I did not know who died fighting a structure fire in a town which I’d never been.
 I didn’t even know the circumstances of how they died other than what had been reported on the news.
 But this 2-hour event changed my life forever.

 The United States Fire Administration investigates and issues reports on selected major fires.
 The fire in Brackenridge was among them.
 Among the observations in the report:

 The analysis of this incident provides several valuable lessons for the fire service.
 Unfortunately, these are all revisited lessons, not new discoveries.
 These firefighters died in the line-of-duty, while conducting operations that appeared to be routine, and were unaware of the situation that was developing below them… This situation bears distinct similarities to other incidents that have claimed the lives of several fire- fighters in the past.